Shin Megami Tensei V releases on November 12

 SMT games feature traditional JRPG turn-based combat, but you also get to negotiate with demons and try to convince them to join your team.
 You can also fuse demons into more powerful beings.

 Atlus revealed SMTV back in 2017, so it’s been a bit of wait.
-Now fans know that they’ll be having another post-apocalyptic Tokyo adventure this year.
+Now fans know that they’ll be having another postapocalyptic Tokyo adventure this year.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: